reimagined/resolve/docs/tutorial.md

   }
 ```

-You can send commands to your aggregate to check whether the validation works as intended:
+You can send faulty commands to your aggregate to check whether the validation works as intended:

 ```sh
 # Trying to create a shopping list without specifying the name